-Focus Assist is a feature to manage and avoid distracting notifications in Windows 10.
+Focus Assist is a feature to manage and avoid distracting notifications on Windows 10.
 Focus Assist is activated by default under certain conditions.
 The users can turn off focus assist if they feel it is not doing its job according to their requirements.

 Focus Assist was called Quiet Hours in earlier versions of Windows.
 Quiet Hours was renamed to Focus Assist in Windows 10 Version 1803.

-Focus assist offers different choices about managing your notifications, along with a range of time of when you want to focus.
+Focus assist offers different choices about managing your notifications, along with a range of times of when you want to focus.
 You can enable Focus Assist during important work, during a presentation or even while playing a game to stop interruptions and stay focused.

 - Off: Focus Assist is turned off.

 - Priority Only: Show notifications for selective apps only.

 - Alarms Only: Disable all notifications except alarms.